Environment | In harmony with nature

 ・Continuous improvement*1 of water withdrawal intensity

-・Continuous improvement*1 of environmental footprint (reduce hazardous/nonhazardous waste, waste to landfill, VOC from solvent use, SOx/NOx)
+・Continuous improvement*1 of environmental footprint (reduce hazardous/nonhazardous waste, waste to landfills, volatile organic compounds (VOC) from solvent use, SOx/NOx)

 ・Improve supply chain environmental footprint through the Sustainable Procurement Policy